Everyone knows how the Covid-19 outbreak is a game-changer in many respects, including the management of properties.

 Whether a tenant now not able to pay bills, landlords having rental and value losses, or property advisors stuck in the middle.

-We’re also keeping it updated, with the last time we amended at the top of this post, with things evolving almost daily as people begin to slowly digest the consequences.
+We’re also keeping it updated, with the last time of amendment at the top of this post, with things evolving almost daily as people begin to slowly digest the consequences.

-And we will also link to more detailed posts through out and other helpful other websites to enable you to delve in deeper when you need to.
+And we will also link to more detailed resources through out and other helpful websites to enable you to delve deeper when needed.